Salk-Harnessing-Plants-Initiative/buschlab-rootscope-gRPC-Client/ReadMe.md

 The whole RootScope- MicroManager project consists of 3 subprojects:

- plugin for MM
+1.  plugin for MM
- grpc based server implementation (java 1.8) a client
+1.  grpc based server implementation (java 1.8)
+1.  a client

-see ReadMe.md of MMPlugin
+see Readme of MMPlugin